ArthurK1729/Scala-skip-list-implementation/README.md

 # Scala-skip-list-implementation
-Here I try to implement a skip list in Scala from the ground up
+Here I try to implement a skip list in Scala from the ground up (Work in progress)